casangi/casadocs/casapm.rst

 issues
 ------

-All of the projects GitHub `issues <https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues>`_ which do not have an **epic** or **story** label are assumed to be *not user facing*, i.e. they do not affect the public API.
+All of the project's GitHub `issues <https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues>`_ which do not have an **epic** or **story** label are assumed to be *not user facing*, i.e. they do not affect the public API.
 These can be labeled  with other labels to assist with release planning and sorting and searching by developers.
 These issues which are not tagged as an epic or a story have a code review, but